nathhB/nbnet/README.md

 As of today nbnet only comes with a UDP driver that can be used for desktop games.
 I have plans to add a WebRTC driver to support browser games.

+## Portability

+nbnet is developed with portability in mind.
+I tested (and will continue to do so) the library on the following systems:

+- Windows
+- OSX
+- Linux

 ## How to use

 In *exactly one* of your source file do: